wol-soft/php-workflow/README.md

 public function debug(): string;
 // access the container which was used for the workflow public function getContainer(): WorkflowContainer;
+// get the last executed step
+// (e.g. useful to determine which step caused a workflow to fail) public function getLastStep(): WorkflowStep;
 ```

 As stated above workflows with failing steps before the **Process** stage will be aborted, otherwise the **Process** stage and all downstream stages will be executed.